LargitData — Enterprise Intelligence & Risk AI Platform

 Key Differentiators

-• Data Scope: InfoMiner covers 500,000 channels across news, social media, and forums; Google News covers news media only
+• Data Scope: InfoMiner covers news, social media, and forums across over 100,000 channels; Google News is officially positioned as a news media aggregation service

-• Sentiment Analysis: InfoMiner has a built-in AI sentiment analysis engine; Google News has none
+• Sentiment Analysis: InfoMiner provides an AI sentiment analysis engine; Google News's official product documentation does not include this feature

-• Early Warning System: InfoMiner provides intelligent early warnings and real-time notifications; Google News offers only basic email reminders
+• Early Warning System: InfoMiner provides threshold-configurable alerts and multi-channel real-time notifications; Google News primarily offers keyword email alerts

-• Reporting Capability: InfoMiner provides automated professional reports; Google News has no reporting features whatsoever
+• Reporting Capability: InfoMiner provides schedulable, automated professional reporting; Google News's official product documentation does not include reporting features

-• System Integration: InfoMiner provides a RESTful API; Google News has no official API
+• System Integration: InfoMiner provides RESTful APIs; Google News currently does not offer public APIs in official developer documentation

 • Pricing: Google News is free; InfoMiner is a paid enterprise subscription service